Ralph Lopez majored in Economics and Political Science at Yale University. He has been published in the Boston Globe and the Baltimore Sun.

-As an Alabama Supreme Court decision shocks the nation by handing that state's election departments the authority to destroy the image of each ballot automatically produced by modern paper ballot vote-counting machines, as part of the audit trail, it becomes clear that most election authorities never have, and never will, voluntarily give up their prerogatives for vote-counting secrecy, and whatever power that might imply.
+An Alabama Supreme Court decision shocked the nation by handing that state's election departments the authority to destroy the image of each ballot automatically produced by modern paper ballot vote-counting machines, as part of the audit trail, it becomes clear that most election authorities never have, and never will voluntarily give up their prerogatives for vote-counting secrecy, and whatever power that might imply.
 Not only did Alabama Secretary of State John Merrill, the state's top election official, oppose a simple transparency measure.
 He fought it tooth and nail.

 But this was exactly what Merrill had in mind to do.
 For what good reason it is hard to fathom.

 In the afternoon, after Judge Shaul had ruled in favor of the voters, Merrill had devoted the resources of his office to an appeal asking that something which belonged to the voters is kept secret from them, as taxpayer dollars paid for every last voting machine, every paper ballot, and every memory chip and watt of electricity by which the voters' intentions were stored.
 Storing digital images costs nearly nothing.
 Any reason one can think of for being determined to destroy them is not a good one.

 Merrill's actions highlight the determination of some election officials to cloak vote-counting in secrecy.
 Just as telling are the strained and ludicrous arguments they are willing to put their names to, such as that posting the ballot images would violate the all-important privacy of the individual ballot.
 But this is confusing, in an embarrassingly obvious way for people who passed bar exams, the secrecy of individual voter choices with secrecy in counting those choices.
 The secret ballot never meant secret counting.

 The digital images of the ballots provide a means of verification of the machine count of votes which does not require immediately accessing the paper ballots.
 State requirements for paper ballot hand recounts are onerous and expensive, and almost always require a court order.